 Transport: Local bus or tour from Hanoi.
 Boats can be arranged from Hanoi or in Halong City.
 Overnight tours are the easiest way to see the bay and are arranged from traveller's cafes in Hanoi; otherwise it’s a four-hour bus journey from Hanoi.

-Admission: The cheapest day tours in Halong Bay cost around US$30.
-The cheapest overnight tours cost between $50-$60 pp. but may reach over US$150.
+Admission: The cheapest day tours in Halong Bay cost around 30 USD.